First Amendment advocates blast the FCC's early review of ABC broadcast licenses

 Opening excerpt (first ~120 words) tap to expand

-U.S. newsFirst Amendment advocates blast the FCC's early review of ABC broadcast licenses"The FCC is neither the journalism police nor the humor police," a free speech nonprofit group said of the Trump administration's broadcast industry watchdog.Listen to this article with a free account00:0000:00FCC Chairman Brendan Carr and ABC logo.ShareAdd NBC News to GoogleApril 28, 2026, 4:36 PM EDTBy Daniel ArkinFree speech advocates sounded the alarm Tuesday over the Federal Communications Commission’s challenge to ABC’s broadcast licenses, with some decrying the move as a threat to the First Amendment and a clear example of federal overreach.Subscribe to read this story ad-free Get unlimited access to ad-free articles and exclusive content.“The FCC is neither the journalism police nor the humor…
+U.S. newsFirst Amendment advocates blast the FCC's early review of ABC broadcast licenses"The FCC is neither the journalism police nor the humor police," a free speech nonprofit group said of the Trump administration's broadcast industry watchdog.Listen to this article with a free account00:0000:00FCC Chairman Brendan Carr and an ABC logo.ShareAdd NBC News to GoogleApril 28, 2026, 4:36 PM EDTBy Daniel ArkinFree speech advocates sounded the alarm Tuesday over the Federal Communications Commission’s challenge to ABC’s broadcast licenses, with some decrying the move as a threat to the First Amendment and a clear example of federal overreach.Subscribe to read this story ad-free Get unlimited access to ad-free articles and exclusive content.“The FCC is neither the journalism police nor the…

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at NBC News — Top.